-The idea of pursuing a graduate degree that somehow relates to migration and mental health has been percolating in the back of my mind since completing my Master Degree in Anthropology in 2011.
-However, the narratives around doctoral degrees (such as the view many such degrees, especially degrees in the arts, confer no real value), as well as financial realities and familial obligations, meant that I held off this decision for many years.
-In 2018, after four years of work in the UBC department of Occupational Science and Occupational Therapy, I finally dipped my toe in the water, and took an interdisciplinary course on arts and health research.
+The idea to pursue a graduate degree relating to migration and mental health has been percolating in the back of my mind since completing my Master Degree in Anthropology in 2011.
+However, the negative narratives around doctoral degrees, as well as financial realities and familial obligations, meant that I held off this decision for many years.
+In 2018, after four years of work in the UBC department of Occupational Science and Occupational Therapy, I finally dipped my toe in the water and took an interdisciplinary course on arts and health research.
 With the encouragement of the instructors from that course, and others close friends and colleagues, I submitted my application.

 Why did you decide to study at UBC?

-I am perhaps one of the few UBCer’s who is from Vancouver, and also completed all of my degrees at this institution.
+I am perhaps one of the few UBCer’s who is from Vancouver, and who also completed all of my degrees at this institution.
 As an undergraduate this was not a choice.
-My family couldn’t afford sending me away to school and I had never really considered it.
+My family couldn’t afford sending me away to school so I didn’t really consider it.
 I was taking first year courses at Douglas College when an academic advisor suggested my grades were strong enough to transfer to UBC.
 So that’s what I did, and ended up completing two degrees here, both in Anthropology.
 Had I continued on to a PhD at the time I would have likely applied to go elsewhere.
 However, I believe there is some value in having lived in this province for as long as I have.
 The decision to continue a PhD at UBC was partly informed by this connection I have to the place where I live, including the department I wound up working in, and the experiential knowledge I have gained in being part of this research community.
-My experiences as a parent navigating the educational and health systems in this province also inform my perspective and interest in research with children.
+Navigating the educational and health systems in this province as a parent also informs my perspective and interest in research with children.

 What is it specifically, that your program offers, that attracted you?

 The Rehabilitation Sciences graduate program is jointly run by two departments, Occupational Science and Occupational Therapy (OSOT) and Physical Therapy.
-Having worked as a Research Coordinator in OSOT, I was primarily interested in the occupational science aspect of the program, which seeks to understand social, environmental, and contextual dimensions of human occupation and has resonance with my background in Anthropology.
-While working in the department I became connected with a faculty member who had similar research interests, and through our work together I also became involved with the UBC Centre for Migration Studies.
-My training in cultural and medical anthropology made me curious about the profession of Occupational Therapy, including the pedagogical approaches to teaching occupation and helping students develop a critically informed professional identity.
+I was primarily interested in the occupational science aspect of the program, which seeks to understand social, environmental, and contextual dimensions of human occupation and has resonance with my background in anthropology.
+While working in the department I became connected with a faculty member who had similar research interests, and through our work together became involved with the UBC Centre for Migration Studies.
+My training in cultural and medical anthropology made me curious about the profession of occupational therapy, including the pedagogical approaches to teaching occupation and helping students develop a critically informed professional identity.
 One of the benefits of the program is the opportunity to share perspectives with students and faculty engaged in clinical practices that directly impact the wellbeing of the wider community.
 Being part of conversations that promote positive change in these practices is important to me.

 What was the best surprise about UBC or life in Vancouver?